artprojectgroup/woocommerce-apg-sms-notifications/readme.txt

 * *French*: pour ([**Studios Jurdan**](http://www.jurdan.biz)).

 == Support ==
-Since **WC - APG SMS Notifications** is totally free, **Art Project Group** only provides payment [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte) service.
-In any case **Art Project Group** provide any kind of free technical support.
+Since **WC - APG SMS Notifications** is totally free, **Art Project Group** only provides paid [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte) service.
+In any case **Art Project Group** does not provide any kind of free technical support.

 == Donation ==
-Did you liked and you have proved useful **WC - APG SMS Notifications** on your website?
+Did you like and find useful **WC - APG SMS Notifications** on your website?
 We would appreciate a [small donation](https://artprojectgroup.es/tienda/donacion) that will help us to continue improving this plugin and create more plugins totally free for the entire WordPress community.

 == Thanks ==
-* To [Chirag Vora](https://profiles.wordpress.org/chirag740) for having inspired to create **WC - APG SMS Notifications**.
+* To [Chirag Vora](https://profiles.wordpress.org/chirag740) for inspiring the creation of **WC - APG SMS Notifications**.
-* To all that use it.
+* To all who use it.
-* All that you help to improve it.
+* All who help to improve it.
-* All you made donations.
+* All who made donations.
-* All that you encourage us with your comments.
+* All who encourage us with your comments.

 Thank you very much to all!